interledger/rfcs/0000-interledger-quoting-protocol-v2.md

 4. **We didn't use curves in practice** - When we were running the community network of ilp-kits, everyone was just using a % spread on top of a linear exchange rate pulled from fixer.io.
 It seems unlikely that connectors will need more complicated fee structures than that, and connectors may end up charging customers on monthly or other bases rather than per-payment.
 5. **Simplification** - If there is a way to make the system work without liquidity curves, then they should be removed.
 "Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away."

+The specific reasons to not support fixed fees are:

+1. **Supporting fixed fees effectively means supporting full liquidity curves** - One could make the argument that instead of supporting full liquidity curves, the protocol should just support linear rates with fixed offsets.
+However, this is nearly as complicated as full curves but less expressive.
+The protocol should either support full curves to express nearly any type of rate structure, or only rates that can be expressed as single numbers.
+2. **Fixed ledger fees should be avoided** - One of the main arguments for supporting fixed fees are fees charged by ledgers.
+However, if there are ledgers with significant transfer fees, account-holders should switch to using trustlines or payment channels to avoid paying the transfer fee for every Interledger payment.
+Ledgers that want account-holders to transact on-ledger should avoid or reduce transfer fees.
+3. **Fixed connector fees can be handled out of band** - If connectors really want to charge fixed fees per payment, they can bill that on a regular (for example, monthly) basis outside the flow of the payment.
+That way, such a fee structure remains a concern between the connector and their users, rather than it needing to be understood by all parties in the Interledger payment path.
+4. **Fixed fees eliminate micropayment use cases** - A specific goal of this project is to enable micropayment use cases in ever smaller amounts.
+Fixed fees render these use cases impossible.
+Instead of complicating the core protocols to support features that work against such desired use cases, we should instead focus on developing connector business models that suit the use cases.